 Since its inception, STEM has consistently outperformed peer schools both locally and statewide in all subject areas.
 The Tennessee Department of Education has regularly designated STEM as a Reward School for its academic performance.
 Reward schools represent the top 5% of all schools in the state.
-In addition, the school has received the designation as a Metropolitan Nashville Public Schools Excelling School for achieving significant gains for students.
-STEM Prep has received this designation since the inception of the district's Academic Performance Framework in 2012.
-The tradition of exemplary academic performance continued in 2016-2017 at both the high school and middle school levels.
-Highlights from 2016-2017 state testing include the following:
+In addition, the school has consistently received the designation as a Metropolitan Nashville Public Schools Excelling School for achieving significant gains for students.
+The tradition of exemplary academic performance continued in 2017-2018 at both the high school and middle school levels.
+Highlights from 2017-2018 state testing include the following: